MathewLister/Music-Database/README.md

 4. Delete (Search by keyword, then validation is CASE SENSITIVE)
   - Get rid of playlist table
   - Get rid of concert table
+5. Update
+	-Update the name of concert
+	-Update the date of concert
+	-Update the location of concert